YourOriginal/UTSCSS/README.md

   <img width="460" height="300" src="https://user-images.githubusercontent.com/100324759/157339427-0e59cf00-4ed5-4b97-95b2-f29e018ca4ac.png"
 </p>

-This pivot table provides a clean and organized set of data that summarizes our results for theatrical based Kickstarters based on the month of release which we then plotted onto a line graph
+This pivot table provides a clean and organized set of data that summarizes our results for theatrical based Kickstarters based on the month of release which we then plotted onto a line graph as seen on the right.

 ### Analysis of Outcomes Based on Goals